 The researchers also measured health outcomes for individuals with asset poverty, defined by the study authors as “zero or negative total net worth at study entry.”

-The study, which was led by Lindsay Pool — a research assistant professor of preventive medicine at Northwestern University Feinberg School of Medicine in Chicago, IL — is published this week in JAMA.
-It is the first to look at the relationship between negative wealth shock and life expectancy.
+The study, which was led by Lindsay Pool — a research assistant professor of preventive medicine at Northwestern University Feinberg School of Medicine in Chicago, IL — is published this week in

 The team took data from the Health and Retirement Study, designed by the National Institute on Aging.
 The data gathering began in 1992 and they assessed a representative group comprising over 8,700 adults, who were 50 years and older, every 2 years in the U.S.